 Understanding JWST Data Files

-ReadTheDocs (External Links): File Naming Conventions, Data Product Types, Science Product Structures and Extensions, Data File Associations
+Software documentation outside JDox: File Naming Conventions, Data Product Types, Science Product Structures and Extensions, Data File Associations

-The initial FITS header will contain keywords required by the FITS standard and those required for identification, naming of the files, data structure definition, and calibration of the science data by the science calibration pipeline.
-These keywords are populated with telemetry packet and science image information; proposal, planning, and scheduling information; spacecraft position; time conversions; pointing information; and selected engineering parameters.
+The initial FITS header will contain keywords required by the FITS standard and those required for identification, name of the files, data structure definition, and calibration of the science data by the science calibration pipeline.
+These keywords are populated with: telemetry packet and science image information; proposal planning and scheduling information; spacecraft position; time conversions; pointing information; and selected engineering parameters.

 For science data, the corresponding transformation from the detector positions to a world coordinate frame (ICRS and wavelength) is provided via distortion and spectral models stored in ASDF format extensions of the FITS file.
 These data are then processed through the different stages of the science calibration pipeline, where the JSON file provides the list of data to be associated, and finally archived in MAST.